Some Student Aid Limited to First Bachelor’s Degree

 Tips on Timing of Bachelor’s Degrees

-Students who will be receiving two bachelor’s degrees should take care to finish the requirements for both degrees at the same time.
+Students who will receive two bachelor’s degrees should take care to finish the requirements for both degrees at the same time.
 If they complete the requirements for one degree before the other, they can lose eligibility for some forms of financial aid for the second degree.